TOBY19k/Seal-Os-Boot-Animation-Installer/system/product/media/BOOTANIMATION/BOOTANIMATION.md

 ## How to make the Seal Os boot animation

-Get them downloaded and organized like they are now Then zip them without compressing them
+Get all the files and folders that are in the BOOTANIMATION folder downloaded and organized like they are now.
+Then zip them without compressing them.

 Here's how to make a [bootanimation](https://android.googlesource.com/platform/frameworks/base/+/master/cmds/bootanimation/FORMAT.md).